Indiana University Adapted Physical Activity Program

 - Child medical and education information form (please return prior to the program as an e-mail attachment).

-- Photo and/or web release form (please bring signed forms to the first night of the program).
+- Photo, video, and/or Web release form (please bring signed forms to the first night of the program).

 - Indiana University Adapted Physical Activity Program Authorization for Pick-up/Drop-off form (please return prior to the program as an e-mail attachment or bring signed forms to the first night of the program).